Leincentes/minichan-grpc/README.md

 # CLI
-A command-line interface for generating various components in your project.
-This tool aims to streamline the process of creating classes, interfaces, and other components in your project.
+A command-line interface for generating various classes and interfaces.
+This tool aims to streamline the process of creating classes and interfaces.

 ## Usage
 General Usage <a name="general-usage"></a>